 Remote Provisioning Client model

-This section describes behaviors relating to the Remote Provisioning Max Scanned Items state, the Remote Provisioning Scan Parameters state, the Remote Provisioning Link state and messages for the Remote Provisioning Server model.
+This section describes behaviors relating to the Remote Provisioning Scan Capabilities state, the Remote Provisioning Scan Parameters state, the Remote Provisioning Link state and messages for the Remote Provisioning Server model.

 Description

 The Remote Provisioning Client is a root model (i.e., it does not extend any other models).